elastic/enterprise-search-microsoft-teams-connector/README.md

 # Microsoft Teams connector package

-Use this _Elastic Enterprise Search Microsoft Teams connector package_ to deploy.
-The connector extracts and syncs data from [Microsoft Teams](https://www.microsoft.com/en/microsoft-teams/group-chat-software) application.
+Use this _Elastic Enterprise Search Microsoft Teams connector package_ to deploy deploy and run a Microsoft Teams connector on your own infrastructure.
+The connector extracts and syncs data from your [Microsoft Teams](https://www.microsoft.com/en/microsoft-teams/group-chat-software) application.
 The data is indexed into a Workplace Search content source within an Elastic deployment.

 ⚠️ _This connector package is a **beta** feature._
 Beta features are subject to change and are not covered by the support SLA of generally available (GA) features.
 Elastic plans to promote this feature to GA in a future release.